YuanchenBei/yuanchenbei.github.io/_pages/about.md

 # News
 - 2024.11: &nbsp;🎉 Our paper on **GNNs for Ambiguous Classification** is accepted by KDD 2025.
 - 2024.10: &nbsp;🎉 Our paper on **LLM-based Cold-Start Recommendation** is accepted by WSDM 2025.
-- 2024.10: &nbsp;🎉 Our paper "**Graph Cross-Correlated Network for Recommendation**" is accepted by TKDE 2024.
+- 2024.10: &nbsp;🎉 Our paper on **Correlation-based GNNs for Recommendation**" is accepted by TKDE 2024.
-- 2024.09: &nbsp;🎉 Our paper "**Fine-Tuning Out-of-Vocabulary Item Recommendation with User Sequence Imagination**" is accepted by NeurIPS 2024 as a spotlight.
+- 2024.09: &nbsp;🎉 Our paper on **Out-of-Vocabulary Item Recommendation** is accepted by NeurIPS 2024 as a spotlight.
 - 2024.09: &nbsp;📚 Invited as the reviewer for ICLR 2025.
 - 2024.07: &nbsp;📚 Invited as the reviewer for KDD 2025.
-- 2024.05: &nbsp;🎉 Our paper "**Multi-Behavior Collaborative Filtering with Partial Order Graph Convolutional Networks**" is accepted by KDD 2024.
+- 2024.05: &nbsp;🎉 Our paper on **GNNs for User Multi-Behavior Modeling**" is accepted by KDD 2024.
-- 2024.01: &nbsp;🎉 Our paper "**Macro Graph Neural Networks for Online Billion-Scale Recommender Systems**" is accepted by WWW 2024.
+- 2024.01: &nbsp;🎉 Our paper on **Macro GNNs for Billion-Scale Recommendation** is accepted by WWW 2024.
-- 2023.12: &nbsp;🎉 Our paper "**CPDG: A Contrastive Pre-Training Method for Dynamic Graph Neural Networks**" is accepted by ICDE 2024.
+- 2023.12: &nbsp;🎉 Our paper on **Dynamic GNN Pre-Training**" is accepted by ICDE 2024.
-- 2023.09: &nbsp;🎉 Our paper "**Reinforcement Neighborhood Selection for Unsupervised Graph Anomaly Detection**" is accepted by ICDM 2023.
+- 2023.09: &nbsp;🎉 Our paper on **Neighborhood Selection for Unsupervised Graph Anomaly Detection** is accepted by ICDM 2023.

 <span class='anchor' id='-publications'></span>